 The honeymoon phase: Occasionally symptoms can improve temporarily after surgery.
 Doctors call this the microlesion or honeymoon effect.
 It can last days or weeks.
-Do not lower or change your medication doses without talking to your neurologist.
+Do not lower your medication doses without talking to your neurologist.
 Not everyone experiences a honeymoon phase.
-Many patients report no change to symptoms and some report a temporary worsening of symptoms.
-Stay in touch with your neurologist to ensure your experience matches your expectations.
+Many patients report no change in symptoms and some report a temporary worsening of symptoms.
+Stay in touch with your neurologist to ensure your experience meets your expectations.